MaxMello/ActiveAnno/README.md

 * The new user will now see the documents previously annotated under the `Curate` page.
 This is, because the example project is configured to `ALWAYS_REQUIRE_CURATION`.
 This can be changed in the `Manage` section, so that no curator is necessary.
+* As a curator, you can either **accept** the annotation result of an annotator, **copy** that annotators result and change it, or just annotate the document yourself.

 ## Use cases
 - One-off projects (Create project, upload documents, annotate (and optionally curate) annotations and download results via UI)